vintagegamingsystems/Disk-Low-Level-Discovery-for-Physical-Disk-within-Windows-Performance-Monitoring-in-Zabbix-2.0/README.md

 Disk Low Level Discovery for Physical Disk within Windows Performance Monitoring in Zabbix 2.0
 ==========================

-Note: This software is completely ready yet because the items will become unsupported if you have more than one partition on a disk.
+Note: This software is NOT completely ready yet because the items will become unsupported if you have more than one partition on a disk.
 I am working on that right now.

 This Powershell script returns JSON for Windows Perfomance Monitoring within Zabbix.